SzymonNowakowski/DMRnet/README.md

 ### Rebuild of the existing cross validation routine (models indexed by model dimension)

 The following changes were introduced to improve the existing model dimension-indexed cross validation:

 1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.

-2. Apart from `df.min` which is the number of parameters of the model with minimal cross-validated error, the routine now returns `df.1se` which is the number of parameters of the smallest model falling under the upper curve of a prediction error plus one standard deviation.
+2. Apart from `df.min` which is the model with minimal cross-validated error, the routine now returns `df.1se` which is the smallest model falling under the upper curve of a prediction error plus one standard deviation.
 It can be used in `predict` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.

 3. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

 To use the existing model dimension-indexed cross validation routine pass `indexation.mode="dimension"` in a call to `cv.DMRnet`.